The Mornin' Mail is

 clutch has been used.
 Specifically, how many

-times its been used to start the car from a
+times it’s been used to start the car from a

 dead stop.